christinaheinze/loco-lib/index.md

 `saveToHDFS` True if output should be saved on HDFS

 `nPartitions` Number of blocks to partition the design matrix

+`nExecutors` Number of executors used.
+This information will be used to determine the tree depth in [`treeReduce`](http://spark.apache.org/docs/1.3.1/api/scala/index.html#org.apache.spark.rdd.RDD) when the random projections are added.
+A binary tree structure is used to minimise the memory requirements.

 `dataFormat` Can be either "text" or "object"